 Adolescent Health Care, Sexuality and Contraception

-- If the family physicians is uncomfortable providing these services, the patient should be referred to another physician or provider who is willing to provide the education and/or services.
+- If a family physician is uncomfortable providing these services, the patient should be referred to another clinician who is willing to provide the education and/or services.